 Medication to reduce stomach acid is a common treatment if you have Barrett's esophagus.
-Medications do not cure the disease but help keep it in check.
-Barrett's esophagus with what is called a high grade dysplasia is considered highly precancerous and requires additional treatment beyond medication.
+Medications do not cure the disease, but help keep it in check.
+Barrett's esophagus with high grade dysplasia is considered highly precancerous and requires additional treatment beyond medication.

 If your Barrett's esophagus is severe or is not controlled by medication, your doctor may recommend surgery.
 Your surgeon will review your case and make an individualized recommendation for the most appropriate procedure.
-Among the types of procedures we perform for this condition are:
+Procedures performed by Loyola’s expert surgeons to treat Barrett's esophagus include:

-- Cryotherapy is a new method that uses liquid nitrogen to freeze the area of the esophagus.
-The diseased tissue eventually sloughs off and the area covers over with normal epithelium as long as you keep stomach acid suppressed.
+- Cryotherapy — A new method that uses liquid nitrogen to freeze the affected area of the esophagus.
+The diseased tissue eventually sloughs off, and the area covers over with normal epithelium as long as you keep stomach acid suppressed.
 Loyola is the first in Illinois to use cryotherapy treatment for Barrett's esophagus.

-- Endoscopic Mucosal Resection (EMR) is a procedure that involves removing the diseased part of your esophagus through an endoscope using various devices.
+- Endoscopic mucosal resection (EMR) — A procedure that involves removing the diseased part of your esophagus through an endoscope.
 The procedure, which spares the removal of your esophagus, can be done on an outpatient basis.
 In most cases, you may return to your normal activities the next day.

-- Esophagectomy is a major surgery in which part of the esophagus is removed.
+- Esophagectomy — A major surgery in which part of the esophagus is removed.
 The remaining part may be connected directly to the stomach so that you can swallow.
 This is a significant surgery that will cause permanent lifestyle changes.
 It is reserved for patients with invasive esophageal cancer and some patients with severe reflux disease.